 You can end the tour by dining in a Russian restaurant: you can choose between eating something economic like on the Mu-Mu restaurant chain, or going to Café Pushkin, probably the most famous restaurant in Moscow (book well in advance, it can be done on their website).
 In the area, you can also find many other restaurants of the most varied food.

-DAY 2: TRETYAKOV GALLERIES, ARBAT STREET AND GORKI PARK
+DAY 2: TRETYAKOV GALLERY, ARBAT STREET AND GORKY PARK

 - Public Transport.
 On this second day, you will start using the Moscow Metro and visit the main stations of the network.
 You can also hop on a cruise on the Moskva River to see the city from a totally different perspective.